Software License Cost-Benefit Calculator

 What this calculator measures

-The model assumes the software produces a measurable productivity improvement: each licensed user saves a certain number of hours per month.
-Those hours are valued using an hourly rate (often a blended wage rate).
-The calculator then compares:
+The calculation assumes the software produces a measurable productivity improvement: each licensed user saves a certain number of hours per month.
+Those hours are valued using an hourly rate, often a loaded labor rate that reflects wages, benefits, payroll costs, and overhead.
+The calculator then compares total monthly savings with total monthly license cost and expresses the difference relative to the cost.

 1) Number of users (U)